Nepotism: Sri Lanka

-Also, former president Ranasinghe Premadasa's son Sajith Premadasa is the Opposition leader of Sri Lanka who ran for presidential election in 2019 as well.
+Also, former president Ranasinghe Premadasa's son Sajith Premadasa is the Opposition leader of Sri Lanka, who ran for the presidential election in 2019 as well.

-Also Ranil Wickremesinghe who served as prime minister of Sri Lanka from 1993 to 1994, 2001 to 2004, 2015 to 2018 and 2018 to 2019 is a nephew of former Sri Lankan president J. R. Jayewardene.
-Also a defense state minister of his government Ruwan Wijewardene is also a cousin of Ranil Wickremesinghe.
-Also Ruwan is the great grandson of UNP founder and Sri Lanka's first Prime Minister D. S. Senanayake.
-Ruwan has been given a high priority in the party by Ranil by giving leadership roles.
+Also Ranil Wickremesinghe, who served as prime minister of Sri Lanka from 1993 to 1994, 2001 to 2004, 2015 to 2018 and 2018 to 2019, is a nephew of former Sri Lankan president J. R. Jayewardene.
+Also, a defense state minister of his government, Ruwan Wijewardene, is a cousin of Ranil Wickremesinghe.
+Also, Ruwan is the great-grandson of UNP founder and Sri Lanka's first Prime Minister D. S. Senanayake.
+Ruwan has been given a high priority in the party by Ranil, by giving leadership roles.

 Spain

 Nepotism occurred in Spanish Colonial America when offices were given to family members.

-Juan Antonio Samaranch Salisachs, son of Juan Antonio Samaranch, president of the International Olympic Committee (IOC) from 1980 to 2001, has been a member of the International Olympic Committee since 2001, and his daughter, Maria Teresa Samaranch Salisachs, has been president of the Spanish Federation of Sports on Ice since 2005.
+Juan Antonio Samaranch Salisachs, son of Juan Antonio Samaranch (president of the International Olympic Committee (IOC) from 1980 to 2001), has been a member of the International Olympic Committee since 2001; his daughter, Maria Teresa Samaranch Salisachs, has been president of the Spanish Federation of Sports on Ice since 2005..